-Although there are other significant occasions before we celebrate Christmas, Filipinos believe that the holiday season begins as soon as the “ber” Months arrive.
-Christmas in the Philippines is regarded as the world’s longest.
-It begins in September and concludes in January, or twenty pounds later.
+Although there are other significant occasions before we celebrate Christmas, Filipinos believe that the holiday season begins as soon as the “ber” months signal the cold season.
+It begins in September, some even as early as August and concludes in January.

 In the Philippines, the “ber” months are renowned.
 Even powerful typhoons and bizarre national occurrences can’t break the Filipino spirit.
-It’s that time of year when everyone wants to have a good time and, of course, eat and drink.
-Let’s take a peek at some Filipino pastimes that make the Christmas season truly joyous during the “ber” months.
+It’s that time of year when everyone set up their Christmas décor and wants to have a good time and, of course, eat and drink.
+Let’s take a peek at some Filipino habits and traditions that make the Christmas season truly joyous during the “ber” months.

 The Most Famous Simbang Gabi

-A parol hangs on the door or window of every house, no matter how little or humble it is.
 For Filipinos, Christmas preparation includes dusting out ancient ornaments.
-Pulling old decorations from a box and rehanging them is a big deal for most Filipino families.
+Pulling old decorations from a box and rehanging them is a big deal for most Filipino families – it is a way for families to spend time as well.

 Countless Parties are Organized

 Filipinos are real professionals when it comes to Christmas preparations.
 As Christmas approaches, the number of social media groups in which you participate continues to rise.
-One group is discussing a high school reunion, while another is discussing a college reunion, and yet another is discussing former coworkers.
-You’ve been planning and organizing your Christmas party or reunion for weeks, and now you’ve finally decided where to gather.
+One group is discussing a high school reunion, and another is discussing a college reunion, while another is discussing a reunion with former coworkers.
+You’ve been planning and organizing your Christmas parties or reunion for weeks, and now you’ve finally decided where to gather.

 Party Hopping Legend